tommhe14/tommhe14.github.io/README.md

 ManeFlix Wesbite: https://maneflix-production.up.railway.app

 For full un-restrictions and trakt implementation consider paying a one off fee of £5 for a private api token.
-Payments are securwly taken via Stripe.
+Payments are securely taken via Stripe.

 Once you have received the API token go to Add-ons -> my Add-Ons -> Video Add-ons -> ManeFlix -> Configure -> Apply to "Paid API Key"